-In the USA, support for the death penalty was at 60 per cent in October 2013 - the lowest for more than forty years.
-However, support for the death penalty is lower if Americans are offered an explicit alternative to the death penalty.
-In November 2010, for example, 49 per cent of Americans favoured the death penalty when 'life imprisonment, with absolutely no possibility of parole' was the alternative (46 per cent preferred life imprisonment).159
+In the USA, support for the death penalty was at 49 per cent in September 2016 - the lowest for more than forty years.
+Support for the death penalty is still lower if Americans are offered an explicit alternative to the death penalty.
+In November 2010, for example, 49 per cent of Americans favoured the death penalty when 'life imprisonment, with absolutely no possibility of parole' was the alternative (46 per cent preferred life imprisonment).
+159